Last updated: January 2026

-Knowing when, how, and what bills to set up as a student can be scary.
+Knowing when, how, and what utility bills to set up as a student can feel a bit daunting.
 Luckily, we’ve put together this handy guide to help you out! #GoodToKnow

 When to set up student bills: The ultimate guide

 As soon as you’ve secured your next student accommodation, it’s time to start thinking about setting up your utilities.
-Now’s the time to get a quote and let Split The Bills do all the hard work.
+Now’s the time to let Split The Bills do all the hard work.
 We set up and manage the whole process.
 Simple.

-That’s why we’ve put together some top tips on setting up bills and have broken down exactly when you need to set up each bill.
-So you can get back to thinking about more important things – like that assignment due next week!
+That’s why we’ve put together some top tips on setting up bills and have broken down exactly when you need to set up each one.
+That way, you can get back to thinking about more important things – like that assignment due next week!

 Tips for setting up bills in a student house